egitweb/README_generator/README.md

 # Usage

-To use README.md generator run: ```node index``` in terminal, and answer the questions asked.
-After prompts answered, open the "README.md" file located inside the folder with the name "new".
+To use README.md generator run: node index in the terminal, and answer the questions asked.
+After prompts are answered, open the "README.md" file located inside the folder with the name "new".

 # Built&nbsp;With